 - Monitor brand or competitor keywords and share of voice.

 - I recommend you use the free trial version for 30 days and decide whether to purchase it.

 - Google Analytics.
 Probably the most important tool for measuring the traffic on a website.
-It will show you the source of referrals, the conversion rate, the kind of audience who visit your site and their behavior.
-These kind of insights helps you know where you could make improvements.
+It will show you the source of referrals, the conversion rate, the kind of audience who visit your site and their behaviour.
+These kinds of insights help you know where you could make improvements.
 You must embed the Google Analytics script on your website for it to track it.
-A good alternative to Google analytics is Statcounter which is preferred by many SEO specialists.
+A good alternative to Google Analytics is Statcounter which is preferred by many SEO specialists.

 - Twitter Analytics: This is best for measuring the impact of your Tweets, engagements and shows the number of impressions created.
 Twitter analytics will show you the following about your followers: Interests, Location, Gender and user growth.

-- Socialbakers is a must have social media analytics tool for analyzing, benchmarking and reporting your results in one powerful dashboard.
-The only downsize to Social bakers is the pricing.
+- Socialbakers is a must-have social media analytics tool for analyzing, benchmarking and reporting your results in one powerful dashboard.
+The only downside to Social bakers is the pricing.

 - Keyhole: Has visual graphics and is good for measuring impressions for hashtags on Twitter, Instagram and Facebook

 - Facebook Insights.
 Facebook has useful metrics like demographics, reach and engagement.
 You can also get comparative data for your brand against competitors.

 - Twitonomy: A very useful tool for getting Twitter insights such as Hashtags, influential users, mentions, retweets and lists.
 Tweet reach and Tweetcounter are also useful for measuring hashtags and follower growth respectively.

 - Bitly: Is a URL shortener and helps you measure clicks for shared links and reveals the source of referrals.
 Goo.gl is an alternative to Bitly.